Hyphenate the following when used as adjectival phrases: full time, part time, on

 Hyphenate a cardinal numeral used with a unit of measurement if the compound precedes

 three-mile limit . . .
 100-yard dash . . .
 10-meter band . . . four-year-old boy

-The dictionary should be the first source for whether words formed with the prefixes listed below are spelled solid or with hyphens.
+The dictionary is the first source for whether words formed with the prefixes listed below are spelled as single words or with hyphens.

 re-, un-, non-, semi-